 In this article, we take a different direction and aim to quantitatively describe Indonesian Muslims' degrees of religious intolerance by their proximity to religious organizations: NU, Muhammadiyah, and non-NU and Muhammadiyah.
-We share a similar methodological approach with Mietzner and Muhtadi,13 Menchik,14 and Menchik and Trost15 in using quantitative survey and statistical estimation strategies to identify religious intolerance by religious affiliations at the individual level, rather than at the policy level or among an organization's elite.
+We share a similar methodological approach with Mietzner and Muhtadi, Menchik, and Menchik and Trost in using quantitative survey and statistical estimation strategies to identify religious intolerance by religious affiliations at the individual level, rather than at the policy level or among an organization's elite.

-Specifically, we estimate Muslims' religious intolerance by organizational affiliations by running an ordinal logistic regression on the 2014 Indonesian Family Life Survey (IFLS) dataset, controlling for individual socioeconomic status and location.16 The 2014 IFLS dataset has a much larger number of representative respondents and detailed information on household characteristics than the Indonesian Survey Institute (Lembaga Survei Indonesia, LSI) dataset used by Mietzner and Muhtadi.
-It also has more specific information on individual religious affiliation than the Menchik and Trost dataset and the respondents are not limited to the elites of the organizations, as in the Menchik study.17
+Specifically, we estimate Muslims' religious intolerance by organizational affiliations by running an ordinal logistic regression on the 2014 Indonesian Family Life Survey (IFLS) dataset, controlling for individual socioeconomic status and location.
+The 2014 IFLS dataset has a much larger number of representative respondents and detailed information on household characteristics than the Indonesian Survey Institute (Lembaga Survei Indonesia, LSI) dataset used by Mietzner and Muhtadi.
+It also has more specific information on individual religious affiliation than the Menchik and Trost dataset and the respondents are not limited to the elites of the organizations, as in the Menchik study.
+The survey of the organizations are in the Menchik study.